Jose01000111/Putty-SSH-Lab/README.md

 #### ⌨️ Step 5: Running Commands in the Remote Session
 Now that I was connected, I ran a few Linux commands to test things out:

 Then I ran a system update with:
-The first time, PuTTY asked if I trusted the SSH key (I clicked Yes), then it prompted me for my CentOS username and password.
-Once I entered them, I was logged into the CentOS terminal from Windows!

 Everything worked as expected.
 It was cool being able to manage the CentOS VM entirely from a PuTTY terminal.

 ### 🏁 Goals Accomplished